 1914 Star Records

-There are two documents available which record the award of a 1914 Star to a soldier who served the British Army during World War One: a Medal Index Card and an entry in the 1914 Star Medal Roll.
-There will also be a separate Medal Roll entry for the British War Medal and Victory Medal.
-I have written a separate guide to help you find and interpret these records: Guide to the Medal Index Card and Medal Roll.
+There are two documents available which record the award of a 1914 Star to a soldier who served the British Army, their Medal Index Card and an entry in the 1914 Star Medal Roll.
+There will also be a separate Medal Roll for the British War Medal and Victory Medal.
+A 1914 Star Medal Index Card will usually record the exact unit a soldier was serving with which can be very useful if there’s no surviving service record.
+This is due to medal rolls for soldiers who served in a corps, Royal Artillery, Royal Engineers etc. not recording the units a soldier served abroad with.
 Both of these records are available to view on Ancestry with Medal Index Cards usually being free to view and download.
-Clicking on the banner below will take you to the site.

 If you are researching a soldier who served in the First World War click on the photograph below to learn more about the research service I offer.